Last updated on .

 Artuqid Period

-The most important artifacts from the Artuqid period in the museum are the bronze doors from the Cizre Grand Mosque (Cizre Ulu Cami), which is in Southeastern Anatolia near the Turkish border with Iraq.
-The mosque was built in 1155 and was an important pilgrimage place for the Ottomans in the 15th century.
-The doors have been on display in the museum since 1976.
+Among the most significant Artuqid artifacts are the bronze doors from the Cizre Grand Mosque (Cizre Ulu Cami) in Southeastern Anatolia, near the Turkish-Iraqi border.
+Constructed in 1155, the mosque became an important Ottoman pilgrimage site in the 15th century.
+The doors have been on display at the museum since 1976.

 Doors from the Cizre Grand Mosque